 The Reves Center coordinates this program, matching international students with community members in the Williamsburg area.
 The Reves Center also hosts an event each semester to bring the students and their hosts together.
-Past events have included a Pasta Dinner and Ghost Tour of Colonial Williamsburg, an outing on the James River, and a potluck picnic at Waller Mill Park.
+Past events have a Ghost Tour of Colonial Williamsburg, an outing on the James River, and a potluck picnic at Waller Mill Park.

 Why Be a Global Friend?